Big quake in Afghanistan and Pakistan kills over 200

 KABUL/PESHAWAR, Pakistan A major earthquake struck the remote Afghan northeast on Monday, killing more than 200 people in Afghanistan and nearby northern Pakistan, injuring hundreds and sending shock waves as far as New Delhi, officials said.

-The death toll could climb in coming days because communications were down in much of the rugged Hindu Kush mountain range where the quake was centred.
+The death toll could climb in coming days because communications were down in much of the rugged Hindu Kush mountain range where the quake was centered.

-In one of the worst incidents, at least 12 girls were killed in a stampede to flee their school building in Taloqan, just west of Badakhshan province where the tremor's epicentre was located.
+In one of the worst incidents, at least 12 girls were killed in a stampede to flee their school building in Taloqan, just west of Badakhshan province where the tremor's epicenter was located.

 "They fell under the feet of other students," said Abdul Razaq Zinda, provincial head of the Afghan National Disaster Management Agency, who reported heavy damage in Takhar.